jmanoel7/projects/projects/pwa_demo/README.md

 ## Watch the Tutorial

-For a detailed walkthrough of setting up a Django PWA, check out the YouTube video: [Insert Link Here].
+For a detailed walkthrough of setting up a Django PWA, check out the [YouTube video:](https://youtu.be/lteaqUZWk3E).